uhellstr/AirDisco/README.md

 AirDisco
 ========

-Python Daemon that works with LedBorg and hairtunes (Airplay) on the Raspberry Pi.
+Python Daemon that works with LedBorg and Shariport Airplay Emulator on the Raspberry Pi.

 To use AirDisco you will need the following: